SimpsonRoss/learner-management-infrastructure/README.md

 - [ ] Centralise our image registry in AWS ECR
 - [X] Set up ZenDuty oncall rotation and link to Grafana alerts
 - [ ] Create alternate IAC in Pulumi, as a Terraform alternative
-- [ ] Slack and/or email notifications
+- [ ] Slack and/or email notifications from CircleCI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>